Alert

 Monitoring, annual reviews and ad hoc reviews

 For workers who take opioid medications beyond four weeks, their opioid use is monitored and an annual review is completed to confirm that opioid medication continues to benefit the worker.
-The goal is to ensure the worker’s wellbeing is maintained and the prescribed opioid dosage has not increased.
+The goal is to ensure the worker’s well-being is maintained and the prescribed opioid dosage has not increased.

 The authorized prescriber should send updated medication management reports whenever medications are prescribed, or at a minimum of every three months.
 If there are no concerns identified in the reports (i.e., increased dosage, decreased function, change in authorized prescriber), the claim will continue to be monitored until the annual review.